greg-raven/Uncommon-Sense/_posts/2022-08-12-government-expands-at-will.md

 ---
-title: 'Government expands at will'
+title: "Government expands at will"
 layout: post
 categories:
 - Constitution